apache/maven/apache-maven/README.txt

     that, additional disk space will be used for your local Maven repository.
 The size of your local repository will vary depending on usage but expect at least 500MB.
   Operating System:
+    Windows:
+      Windows 2000 or above.
+    Unix based systems (Linux, Solaris and Mac OS X) and others:
       No minimum requirement.
-Start up scripts are included as shell scripts and Windows batch files.

   Installing Maven
   ----------------